 - standard of their homes

 - opportunities for communication about, and participation in, the decisions that affect them

 The Scottish Housing Regulator also monitors the SHQS progress from statistical returns both nationally and for individual registered social landlords (RSLs).

 This information is published for each RSL, and projects its SHQS compliance rate over time.
 The SHQS also publishes data on landlords.

-In March 2014, SHR published an SHQS progress report.
+In 2014, the regulator published an SHQS progress report.
 It covers a range of issues and was based on self-assessment information given by RSLs and local authority landlords.
 It showed that landlords expected that 2,408 houses would not meet the target, which is less than 0.4 per cent of all social houses.

 Common Housing Quality Standard

 Different housing quality standards apply to owner-occupied, private rented and social rented homes.
 Where there is a mixture of tenure types it can be difficult to organise repair and maintenance work in buildings.